fmalina/revisions-blocl/activism/thegreattaxrobbery.md

 offshore opportunities opened up.

 The implications go beyond immediate tax loss.
-Tax breaks available only to the largest multinationals hamper the competiveness of smaller ones that can’t cut their tax bills with an offshore finance company or by shifting their brand names into a tax haven.
+Tax breaks available only to the largest multinationals hamper the competiveness of smaller ones that can't cut their tax bills with an offshore finance company or by shifting their brand names into a tax haven.
 What’s more, tax concessions for diverting profits into tax havens will take jobs out of the country.